-bridged-tied load (continued)
+bridged-tied load versus single-ended mode (continued)

 For example, a $68-\mu$ F capacitor with an $8-\Omega$ speaker would attenuate low frequencies below 293 Hz.
 The BTL configuration cancels the dc offsets, which eliminates the need for the blocking capacitors.
 Low-frequency performance is then limited only by the input network and speaker response.
 Cost and PCB space are also minimized by eliminating the bulky coupling capacitor.